FTiniNadhirah/Datacamp-Data-Scientist-with-Python-2019-and-2020/README.md

 # Data-Scientist-with-Python-Datacamp
-This is about learning data scientist with Python 2019 courses in DataCamp.
+This is about learning data scientist with Python 2019 and some new updated courses in DataCamp.
 All the answers given written by myself.

 # All notes, datasets and codings are stored in this repositories